Jeffrey Liles, Chair of Undergraduate Programs in Inclusive Education

-The inclusive adolescence education degree program is a dual-certification program comprised of the inclusive adolescence education major and a content area major or concentration.
+The inclusive adolescence education degree program is a dual-certification program comprised of the inclusive adolescence education major and a content area major.
 The program results in certification in adolescence education (grades 7–12) in the chosen content area and students with disabilities generalist (grades 7–12).
-This program is designed to prepare candidates to teach in one of the following disciplines: biology, chemistry, earth science, physics, mathematics, American studies, history, and English.
+This program is designed to prepare candidates to teach in one of the following disciplines: biology, chemistry, physics, mathematics, American studies, history, English, French, and Spanish.
 In addition, candidates earn certification to teach students with disabilities in grades 7–12 as a generalist.
 A generalist is certified for employment as a supporting teacher for students with disabilities in content areas other than the candidate’s major area of study.
 Candidates may opt to take EDUC 333 - Differentiated Curriculum, Instruction, and Assessment in the Middle School to obtain content-area certification in grades 5–6.

-The requirements in the content specialty major or concentration are designed to meet college, New York state, and national standards in the content specialty areas.
+The requirements in the content specialty major are designed to meet college, New York state, and national standards in the content specialty areas.
 In certain cases, additional courses may be required.
-For dual certification in adolescence education and students with disabilities generalist (7–12), candidates are also required to successfully complete a set of courses and clinical experiences relating to pedagogical content in teacher education.
-The inclusive adolescence education major requires 40 credits (43 credits with middle school extension certification).
+For dual certification in adolescence education and students with disabilities generalist (7–12), candidates are also required to successfully complete a set of courses and field experiences relating to pedagogical content in teacher education.
+The inclusive adolescence education major requires 46 credits.
 The following degree programs qualify candidates for dual certification in a content specialty area that allows them to teach in grades 5–12:

 - B.S.
 Inclusive Adolescence Education: Biology